Estate planning checklist: Everything you need to think about

-Whether you are deciding to create an estate plan for the first time or updating the one you have, take a look at MD Financial Management’s checklist to make sure you’ve got what you need.
+Whether you are creating an estate plan for the first time or updating the one you already have in place, here’s a checklist to make sure you’ve got what you need.

-Your will lets you dictate how your assets are distributed and who handles your affairs.
+Your will sets out how your assets are distributed and who is nominated to handle your affairs.

-- Keep an up-to-date list of your significant assets and note the location if outside your province or the country.
+- Keep an up-to-date list of your significant assets; note the location if outside your province or outside Canada.

-- Are there any specific items you want to leave to a specific person?
+- Are there any items you want to leave to a specific person?

 - Where possible, do you want assets to pass outside your estate to avoid probate fees (e.g., an insurance policy, an RRSP)?
-If so, do this via the asset’s beneficiary designation.
+If so, do this via beneficiary designation.

 - Who will inherit your assets?

-- If they are minors (or others who may mismanage an inheritance), do you have a trust or other provisions in place?
+- If they are minors (or others whose ability to manage an inheritance causes you concern), do you have a trust or other provisions in place?

-- Is the list of beneficiaries in your will up to date (e.g., have there been births, deaths or marriages in your family)?
+- Is the list of beneficiaries in your will up to date?
+Have there been recent births, deaths or marriages in your family?

 - Do you want to give to charities or other organizations?